Both police and protesters blamed for brutality in Nepal protests

 The official declined to say whether there would be a review of the police actions in the Tarai.

-The killing of Yadav, along with four others in Janakpur and neighbouring Mahottari, followed the lynching of police assistant sub-inspector Thaman Bishwokarma, who was killed by protesters in Mahottari.
+The killing of Yadav, along with four others in Janakpur and neighboring Mahottari, followed the lynching of police assistant sub-inspector Thaman Bishwokarma, who was killed by protesters in Mahottari.

 The violence, which resulted in much of southern Nepal being placed under curfew, escalated after the killing of eight police in Tikapur in far western Nepal on August 24.